Qtom-99/ERVscanner/README.md

     DF000001785	IAPLTR1a_Mm	ERV2	Mus musculus	Mouse family of LTR retrotransposons	337
     DF000001786	IAPLTR2a2_Mm	ERV2	Mus musculus	Long terminal repeat of ERV2 Endogenous Retrovirus from mouse.
 444
 ```
-3. Multi fasta file of repeat sequences.
+3. Multi-fasta file of repeat sequences.
 This file could include all non-target repeat sequences such as ALU and LINE.
 Including non-ERV sequences decrease the false-positive rate.
 4. Line-delimited list of all samples (sample list file)
 5. BED file of ERV regions obtained from DFAM
 6. Reference genome sequence